Jianningli/autoimplant/README.md

 ```
 ### Contact
 Jianning Li
-Feel free to drop me an email if you have any questions regarding the paper: <ins>jianning.li@icg.tugraz.at</ins>
+Feel free to drop me an email if you have any questions regarding the paper/code: <ins>jianning.li@icg.tugraz.at</ins>